nearbycoder/boilerplate-es6-angular-webpack/README.md

 4. From there the root of the app is `/src/app/app.js`

 Take note: I have created a example component called home.
 This wil show you how to use es6 imports with angular to create a folder module structure for your components.

+##Build Production

+run `npm run build`

+Take note: this will extract everything into the `./dist` folder as well as, dedupe any code for optimization, uglify the javascript bundle, and copy anything withint he public folder besides the html to the `./dist` folder.
+The reason why the html is not being copied is because this is all included inside the javascript bundle using [ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader).
+In addition the styles will be inlined after being comiled into css.